 Her own experience through physical therapy taught her a new appreciation for helping people get back to the things that they love.
 Emily found herself with a passion to serve others and was inspired by her own physical therapist who worked hard with her to ensure that she achieved her previous level and beyond.

-Throughout her seven years as a physical therapist and working in the outpatient setting, Emily has made it a point to further her education.
+Throughout her nine years as a physical therapist and working in the outpatient setting, Emily has made it a point to further her education.
 She has been working with post concussion patients for four years and has completed a year long certification program in Concussion Management.
 Emily has also completed certification in Functional Dry Needling, which she has found works well with her other manual therapy skills.
 Emily works hard to tailor each appointment to the patient’s needs, whether you are a competitive athlete, a weekend warrior or never exercised a day in your life, Emily will construct a program just for you, to get you back to where you want to be, doing what you love.

 - BA in Exercise Science, Concordia University Nebraska, 2009

 - Doctorate of Physical Therapy, University of Kansas Medical Center, 2012

 - Member of the Illinois Physical Therapy Association

 - Member of the American Physical Therapy Association